hazelgrove/phi/9-type-aliases-redux/9-type-aliases-redux.md

 ## Type Pattern Analysis

-Type patterns analyze with a type to create new tyvar bindings and hole bindings `Delta.t_1 ; TyVarCtx.t_1 |- TPat.t <- HTyp.t -| TyVarCtx.t_2 ; Delta.t_2`.
+Type patterns analyze with a type to create new tyvar bindings and hole bindings `Delta.t_1 ; TyVarCtx.t_1 |- TPat.t <- HTyp.t : Kind.t -| TyVarCtx.t_2 ; Delta.t_2`.
 This
 judgement is in the attached [latex document](./latex/kind-judgements.pdf).

 ## Expression Elaboration for Type Aliases

-The typical expansion from unexpanded expressions to expanded expressions handles the new type alias case relying on the Type Pattern Analysis judgement to generate the bindings for the remaining subexpression.
+The expanded type alias expression also contains an explicit ascription for the kind associated with the internal type.
 See the attached [latex document](./latex/kind-judgements.pdf).

 # Action Semantics